-San Gabriel Basin-Under WQA's Policy and Procedures Manual - Administrative Procedure 38 (Appendix F), - WQA evaluates projects submitted under consideration for funding to determine whether the projects are "necessary" and "consistent" with the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
+Under WQA's Administrative Procedure 38 (Appendix F), WQA evaluates projects under consideration for funding to determine whether the projects are "necessary" and "consistent" with the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
 For cost recovery purposes, remediation projects are considered "necessary" if there is evidence of a release of hazardous substances, the project is designed to mitigate the impact of such releases and the project is needed to meet regulatory requirements for remediation and/or water supply.
 The determination of necessity shall be based on data of sufficient quality and quantity to satisfy the WQA.
 Remediation projects are considered "consistent" with the NCP if the remediation project is in substantial compliance with the applicable requirements of the NCP and results in a CERCLA-quality clean-up.
-Specific potentially applicable NCP requirements are addressed below.